ericastor/rmzoo/README.md

 The program is divided into two parts: a database updater/compiler, which derives all inferences from the provided results file, and a database query system, which can answer specific questions about reverse-mathematical relations or produce diagrams on request.

+Under the reverse-mathematical interface, the Zoo is actually a specialized inference engine, designed to reason with facts of the form "a implies b in context Q" (implication facts), "if a implies p, and p has form F, then b implies p" (conservation facts), or the negations thereof.

 ## Installation

 To run the RM Zoo, you will need to install a distribution of Python, version 2.7 or later.
 (The Zoo will perform best if run in either [PyPy2.7](http://pypy.org/index.html) or [Python 3.4+](https://www.python.org/).)